jbb26354/R-Scripts-for-GCU-495/README.md

 # SimplePlotting
-This R script was an assignment for GCU 495, Statistics for geographic research.
-It creates plots.
+These R scripts were developed for assignments for GCU 495, Statistics for geographic research, BS Geography degree program, Arizona State University Tempe Campus.